 - Detects all Beacons, their RSSI and their MAC addresses

-- Detects All AP's in range (not needed but log them anyhow)
+- Detects All Access Points (APs) in range -not needed but I log them anyhow

 - Gets GPS UTC Time

-- Logs all the above to the SD card .csv file every time any device detected changes
+- Logs all the above to the SD card .csv file every time any new target is detected

 - Displays the number of clients detected, APs detected, time and Lat/Long on the OLED screen live.

-- Send Telemetry to ground station via LORA (under final dev currently)
+- Sends data to remote monitoring station via LORA (under final dev currently)

 I have only found this one unit which does a similar task but is handheld only, limited to ~150 feet range and retails for $2400 USD.
 Our ResQ project has similar functionality (using 2.4 GHz) for only a small fraction of this cost.
 Our air unit is also easily deployed by aircraft or drone.
 Nice.